ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 To build and run the SRW App using a Singularity container, first install the Singularity package according to the `Singularity Installation Guide <https://sylabs.io/guides/3.2/user-guide/installation.html#>`__.
 This will include the installation of dependencies and the installation of the Go programming language.
 SingularityCE Version 3.7 or above is recommended.

 .. warning::
-   Docker containers can only be run with root privileges, and users cannot have root privileges on :term:`HPCs`.
+   Docker containers can only be run with root privileges, and users cannot have root privileges on :term:`HPCs <HPC>`.
 Therefore, it is not possible to build the SRW App, which uses the HPC-Stack, inside a Docker container on an HPC system.
 However, a Singularity image may be built directly from a Docker image for use on the system.

 Working in the Cloud or on HPC Systems
 -----------------------------------------